 You can book the Narita or Haeda bus transfers or inter-resort bus transfers as part of a Nozawa Onsen Ski Package with Scout.

 The Nozawa ski resort season usually opens for skiing around mid-November and closes around early May.
 December can be risky, as the coverage may be marginal (and there is no snow-making) but you could be rewarded with big dumps.
-January and February are great months when it’s cold, and the powder is (usually) plentiful.
-March is still great, with smaller crowds.
+January and February are more reliable months when it’s cold, and the powder is (usually) plentiful.
+March is still OK, with smaller crowds.
 Due to its proximity to Nagano and other urban areas, the resort can be crowded on weekends.

 Holidays & Festivals: